University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 Now that we have a genome annotation file we can use this as the reference genome for input into `snippy`

-Here you will run snippy for patient 1  (annotated primary isolate as the reference genome, and map the reads back from the secondary isolate back to the primary) at a time.
+Here you will run snippy for patient 1  (annotated primary isolate as the reference genome, and map the reads back from the secondary isolate back to the primary):

 **Expected run time: 6 minutes**